 His arrival in 2003 ushered a new dawn at Barcelona and they’ve not looked back since.
 By combing swagger and ruthlessness the joker prince became king but it ended as fast as it happened.

-There are, of course, many reasons why Dinho’s time at the top was short lived but as they saying goes, “Tis better to have loved and lost than never to have loved at all.”
+There are, of course, many reasons why Dinho’s time at the top was short-lived but as the saying goes, “Tis better to have loved and lost than never to have loved at all.”